LoanDB/loanpy/CONTRIBUTING.md

 ## Submitting Content Reports

-If you encounter content in our repository that violates our community guidelines, is inappropriate, or needs attention from the repository maintainers, we encourage you to submit a content report.
+If you encounter content in this repository that violates the community guidelines, is inappropriate, or needs attention from the repository maintainers, we encourage you to submit a content report.
 Your collaboration helps us maintain a positive and inclusive community, ensuring our repository remains a safe and welcoming space for everyone.

 To submit a content report, please follow these steps: